ApurbaKumarMajumder/Image_Gallery_project/Node.js/intro.md

 Consider modules to be the same as JavaScript libraries.
 A set of functions you want to include in your application.

 Node.js has a set of built-in modules which you can use without any further installation.

+                         Special Functions for File System

+## File:
+* CREATE -> writefilesync("address of the file", "content for the file")
+* READ -> readfilesync("address of the file")
+* APPEND -> appendfilesync("address of the file", "content")
+* DELETE -> deletefilesync("address of the file")
+* COPY FILE -> copyfilesync("source file", "destination file")

+Note: for the copyfilesync new file is first created in the destination folder and then the content is copied from the source file.  (not same as normal copy)
+* over write content -> writefilesync("address of the file", "content")